 2.1 You, and any Authorised User you have provided a token must be at least 13 years old.
 This is because you must be at least this age in order to legally consent to us holding your data and to be considered as able to understand how we use your data and the risks of us holding it.

-3.1 This licence shall commence on the date in which you make payment and shall continue in full force and effect for four (4) months after which time it shall automatically expire.
+3.1 This licence shall commence on the date in which you make payment and shall continue in full force and effect until the agreed-upon end date after which time it shall automatically expire.